Introduction

 Name-Based Virtual Hosts: The Configuration

-Name-based Virtual Hosts allow multiple websites on a single IP address – distinguished only by the domain name in the HTTP header.
+Name-based virtual hosts let you run multiple websites on a single IP address, distinguished only by the domain name in the HTTP header.

 File: /etc/apache2/sites-available/typo3-multisite.conf